Yuki Kamifuku

-Yuki Kamifuku (上福佑季, Kamifuku Yuki) is a Japanese professional wrestler and model currently signed to Tokyo Joshi Pro-Wrestling, where she is one half of the current Princess Tag Team Champions alongside Wakana Uehara in her first reign.
-She became known for her tenures with DDT Pro-Wrestling and Pro Wrestling Noah.
+Yuki Kamifuku (上福佑季, Kamifuku Yuki) is a Japanese professional wrestler and model currently signed to Tokyo Joshi Pro-Wrestling,She became known for her tenures with DDT Pro-Wrestling and Pro Wrestling Noah.

 Early life

 Yuki Kamifuku was born in Fujisawa, Kanagawa, on February 23, 1993.
 She and her family lived in the U.S. during her teenage years as her father found work in Ohio, and she became fluent in English before the family returned to Japan.

 Professional wrestling career

 Tokyo Joshi Pro Wrestling (2017-present)

+Kamifuku (right) as one half of the Princess Tag Team Champions alongside Wakana Uehara as "Ober Eats".

 Kamifuku made her professional wrestling debut at TJPW Brand New Wrestling ~ The Beginning of a New Era, an event promoted by Tokyo Joshi Pro Wrestling on August 26, 2017, where she teamed up with Yuna Manase in a losing effort against Mizuki and Nonoko.
-On November 7, 2020 at Wrestle Princess I, Kamifuku won the vacant International Princess Championship by defeating Hikari Noa in the finals of an eight-woman single-elimination tournament.
-On January 4, 2021 at TJPW Tokyo Joshi Pro '21, she teamed up with Mahiro Kiryu to unsuccessfully challenge Bakuretsu Sisters (Nodoka Tenma and Yuki Aino) for the Princess Tag Team Championship.
+On November 7, 2020, at Wrestle Princess I, Kamifuku won the vacant International Princess Championship by defeating Hikari Noa in the finals of an eight-woman single-elimination tournament.
+On January 4, 2021, at TJPW Tokyo Joshi Pro '21, she teamed up with Mahiro Kiryu to unsuccessfully challenge Bakuretsu Sisters (Nodoka Tenma and Yuki Aino) for the Princess Tag Team Championship.

 At CyberFight Festival 2021, a multi-promotional event promoted by NOAH, DDT, TJPW and GanPro on June 6, Kamifuku teamed up with Maki Itoh and Marika Kobashi, picking up a victory against Hikari Noa, Yuki Arai and Mizuki.

 On August 13, 2023, Kamifuku reached to the finals of the 10th annual Tokyo Princess Cup tournament, before losing to Miyu Yamashita.